Equinor ammonia tanker

 Equinor ammonia tanker starboard Equinor ammonia tanker from below

-Status March 2022: The pilot has just started, and an Aframax tanker has been selected as basis for further studies.
-Further work will consist of six working packages that includes the current technology status, safety aspects, costs, rules and regulations, LCA and fuel costs, onboard implementation, bunkering risks and more.
+The pilot just started and an Aframax tanker has been chosen as the basis for the study.
+Further work will be carried out in six work packages that include studies of the current status of the technology, safety, costs and regulations, LCA and fuel costs, implementation on board, risks associated with bunkering and more.

-Status September 2022: The pilot is working on a well-to-wake CO2 analysis of green and blue ammonia.
-It is equally important to focus on how green energy can be achieved for green ammonia, as the capture rate for blue hydrogen.
-In terms of implementation on board, the pilot believes that the first ship may be ready for operation around 2026.
+The pilot is underway with a well-to-wake CO2 analysis of blue and green ammonia.
+It is just as important to focus on how green energy can be achieved for green ammonia as how much capture rate can be achieved for blue hydrogen.
+In terms of onboard implementation, the pilot believes that the first ships could be ready for operation around 2026.

-Wärtsilä is a contributing partner and base their work on what they have for LPG today.
-For bunkering the idea is to compare with LNG operation, as well as how loading operations with ammonia are carried out today.
+Wärtsilä is a partner and is basing its work on what they have for LPG today.
+For bunkering, the idea is to compare with LNG operation, as well as how cargo operations with ammonia are carried out today.

 Sign up for our monthly newsletter